VoronDesign/VoronUsers/printer_mods/schlank/turbocharger/README.md

 ![Installed](img/installed.jpg)

 ## Overview
 Do you like ABS smell in your room?
 I don't.
 That's why I designed Turbocharger - alternative fumes extractor for Voron.
 The main idea was to keep it cheap, simple, compact, effective and compatible with the stock Voron exhaust design.
-Unlike the stock design, no carbon filter elements were used, cause they are not effective.
+Unlike the stock design, no carbon filter elements were used.
 Exhaust should be connected to the ventilation system or somehow routed outside.
-Interesting idea how to do that is [here](https://www.thingiverse.com/thing:4148187).
+Interesting idea of how to do that is [here](https://www.thingiverse.com/thing:4148187).

 This mod is a drop-in replacement, no other modifications to printer design are needed.